Retail investments into Indian shares increase despite tough markets

 The data has been keenly awaited as investors sought evidence that retail investors will help counter any continued sales by foreign investors amid a deteriorating outlook given worries about China’s economy and expected U.S. interest rate hikes.

-But domestic factors are seen as more positive, given continued optimism that Prime Minister Narendra Modi will implement policy reforms, and expectations the Reserve Bank of India will cut interest rates for the fourth time this year to help kickstart a struggling economy.
+But domestic factors are seen as more positive, given continued optimism that Prime Minister Narendra Modi will implement policy reforms, and expectations the central bank will cut interest rates for the fourth time this year to help kickstart a struggling economy. ($1 = 66.8203 Indian rupees) (Additional reporting by Himank Sharma; Editing by Rafael Nam and Toby Chopra)